thevinter/thevinter.github.io/_posts/2021-01-25-first-level-dungeons.md

 You might disagree but I think a lesson that straight up kills a player is not a lesson but a punishment.
 In one of my games a player got close to the water, a Mummy Claw jumped at him, he lost the initiative roll and proceeded to die.
 He then stopped playing forever since it was his 3rd death in the span of half an hour.

-I agree that players should get creative, shouldnt fight and he got unlucky both with the "to hit" roll and the damage one, but I feel like that monster (and other things inside the dungeon) were just too much
+I agree that players should get creative, shouldnt fight and he got unlucky both with the "to hit" roll and the damage one, but I feel like that monster (and other things inside the dungeon) was just too much.

 ![Orcs](/images/orcs.jfif)

 # Give Challenges, Not Coin Tosses
 As mentioned before, while higher levels grant more HP and more freedom, this sadly doesn't happen at level one, but I feel like most games and dungeons don't take that into consideration.
 What does that means?
-That means that at lower levels, in my opinion, almost no room should be a 50/50 die/survive situation.
+That means that at lower levels, in my opinion, **almost no room should be a 50/50 die/survive situation.**

 Or rather, such situations can and should exist, but they have to be clear and, while not obvious, at least telegraphed.
-Make players pay with food, XP, weapons and gold for their mistakes, even with their HP, but not with their lives (unless they make the same mistake twice).
+Make players pay with food, XP, weapons and gold for their mistakes, even with their HP, but **not with their lives** (unless they make the same mistake twice).
 I feel like players should be allowed to learn without being punished (too much) and start the real deal once they're supposed to have learned.
 If they didn't learn by then that's their fault.

 Here are, in my opinion, some good and bad starting rooms (some are taken from actual dungeons and some re just written by me):